AntoinePaques/MocktailGPT/packages/ts/README.md

 const config = await loadConfig('./mocktail.config.ts');
 ```

-`loadConfig` will throw a readable error if the file does not exist or if the
+`loadConfig` returns defaults when the file is missing and throws if the
 configuration fails validation.

 ### Generate an Orval configuration